swiftlang/swift-evolution/proposals/NNNN-isolated-synchronous-deinit.md

 ## Source compatibility

-Proposal makes previously invalid code valid.
+This proposal makes previously invalid code valid.

-Proposal may alter behavior of existing GAIT and actors when last release happens on the different actor.
+This proposal may alter behavior of existing GAIT and actors when the last release happens on a different actor.
 But it is very unlikely that `deinit` of GAIT or an actor would have a synchronous externally-observable side effect that can be safely executed on a different actor.

 ## Effect on ABI stability

-Proposal does not change ABI of the existing language features, but introduces new runtime function.
+This proposal does not change the ABI of existing language features, but does introduce a new runtime function.

 ## Effect on API resilience

 Isolation attributes of the `deinit` become part of the public API, but it matters only when inheriting from the class.

-Changing deinitializer from nonisolated to isolated is allowed on final Swift classes.
-But for non-final classes it may effect how deinitializers of the subclasses are generated.
+Changing a `deinit` from nonisolated to isolated is allowed on final Swift classes.
+But for non-final classes it may effect how `deinit`s of the subclasses are generated.

 The same is true for changing identity of the isolating actor.

-Changing deinitializer from isolated to nonisolated does not break ABI for Swift classes, including `@objc`-classes.
+Changing a `deinit` from isolated to nonisolated does not break ABI for Swift classes, including `@objc`-classes.
 Any non-recompiled subclasses will keep calling `deinit` of the superclass on the original actor.

-Adding isolation annotation to `dealloc` method of the imported Objective-C classes is a breaking change.
+Adding an isolation annotation to a `dealloc` method of an imported Objective-C class is a breaking change.
 Existing Swift subclasses may have `deinit` isolated on different actor, and without recompilation will be calling `[super deinit]` on that actor.
-When recompiled, subclasses isolating on different actor will produce compilation error.
-Subclasses that had non-isolated deinitializer, or isolated on the same actor remain ABI compatible.
-It is possible to add isolation annotation to UIKit classes, because currently all their subclasses have nonisolated deinitializers.
+When recompiled, subclasses isolating on a different actor will produce a compilation error.
+Subclasses that had a non-isolated `deinit` (or a `deinit` isolated on the same actor) remain ABI compatible.
+It is possible to add isolation annotation to UIKit classes, because currently all their subclasses have nonisolated `deinit`s.

-Removing isolation annotation from the `dealloc` method (together with `retain/release` overrides) is a breaking change.
+Removing an isolation annotation from the `dealloc` method (together with `retain`/`release` overrides) is a breaking change.
 Any existing subclasses would be type-checked as isolated but compiled without isolation thunks.
-After changes in the base class, subclass deinitializers could be called on the wrong executor.
+After changes in the base class, subclass `deinit`s could be called on the wrong executor.

 ## Future Directions

 ### Asynchronous `deinit`

-Similar approach can be used to start an unstructured task for executing `async` deinit, but this is out of scope of this proposal.
+A similar approach can be used to start an unstructured task for executing `async` deinit, but this is out of scope of this proposal.

 ### Asserting that `self` does not escape from `deinit`.

 It is not legal for `self` to escape from `deinit`.
 Any strong references remaining after `swift_deallocObject()` is executed cannot be even released safely.
 Dereferencing dangling references can manifest itself as a crash, reading garbage data or corruption of unrelated memory.
 It can be hard to connect symptoms with the origin of the problem.
-Better solution would be to deterministically produce `fatalError()` in `swift_deallocObject()` if there are additional strong references.
-Ideal solution be to detect escaping `self` using compile-time analysis.
+A better solution would be to deterministically produce `fatalError()` in `swift_deallocObject()` if there are additional strong references.
+The ideal solution would be to detect escaping `self` using compile-time analysis.

 ### Improving de-virtualization and inlining of the executor access.